venketdilip/zoosuper/dump_data_from_super_hero_api/README.md

 you can dump data from superhero api

-exicute dump.exe with Command Line Argument
+Executing dump.exe with Command Line Argument

 <pre>
 />cd build